 Section 2.
-Options Management will consider when a decision is made by Management to abolish bargaining unit positions on the Santa Fe National Forest:
+Options management will consider when a decision is made by Management to abolish bargaining unit positions at Boxelder Civilian Conservation Center:

 - A. Attrition Vacant positions will be reviewed for non-filling. - B. Discontinued Service Retirement Will be offered to affected employees who qualify. - C. Reassignment Management may reassign affected Employees to positions for which they qualify.
-Management will make an effort to find assignments for those employees who can't be reassigned on the Santa Fe National Forest.
-If - D. Retraining- This will be considered an available option, and where appropriate, the same reassignment process described in item #C may be considered. - E. Restructuring of positions will be considered. - F. Optional retirement will be made available to qualified Employees in accordance with general eligibility requirements.
+The Job Corps national Field office will make an effort to find assignments for those employees who can't be reassigned at Boxelder.
+If the National Office of Job Corps can find no position available, assistance will be provided to search for placement nationwide. - D. Retraining- This will be considered an available option, and where appropriate, the same reassignment process described in item #C will be affected. - E. Restructuring of positions will be considered.
+For example, combining of two positions making 1⁄2 time position of each.
+Each 1⁄2 position will have an adequate job description. - F. Optional retirement will be made available to qualified Employees in accordance with general eligibility requirements.

 The list of options is not exclusive, and the order listed does not necessarily represent the order of application.
-As any of the procedures create impact on the bargaining unit and have an impact on working conditions, the bargaining unit will be notified in writing of decision to contract out, job abolishment, or reductions-in-force.
+As any of the procedures create impact on the bargaining unit and have an impact on working conditions, the bargaining unit will be notified in writing of decision to contract out job abolishment, or reductions-in-force.